 “Precocity creates a self-sustaining ideological energy that hinges on our preoccupation with our individuality, our unique destiny, our special distinctive abilities.
 Social media provide the institutional infrastructure for that ideological energy, foreclosing on the possibility that the alternative subjectivities can ever thrive.”

 In other words, perhaps, precocity just is – neither negative nor positive, but too many of the freelancers taking it on takes the air out of the room for other explanations.

-For now, however, I’m thinking being an artist, usually involves joining at least one strand of the precariate.
+For now, however, I’m thinking to be an artist, usually involves joining at least one strand of the precariat.

 And Coleman also links to Danielle Jackson’s article (which gets comment flamed for using creative commons images) ‘Can photographers restore their devastated business?’

 Apart from the very specific examples of suffering photographers, the article also contains what is perhaps a useful enumeration of what the creative entrepreneur photographer must do these days: